 Please ensure the application form is completed in full.
 Incomplete applications will not be considered for funding.

-In order to process your application it may be necessary for [input LA] to collect personal data from you.
-Such information will be processed in line with the Local Authority’s privacy statement which is available to view on [input LA website].
+In order to process your application it may be necessary for Cavan to collect personal data from you.
+Such information will be processed in line with the Local Authority’s privacy statement which is available to view on www.cavancoco.ie

 SECTION 1 – YOUR ORGANISATION